emanuelm33/BinPo/README.md

 	$ python BP-scp.py -id identifier

 In this simplified example, many other parameters are being ignored.
 These will be taken from ~/conf_files/scp.yaml file.
-The identifier will be unique for this calculation and can be recall later in any post-processing step.
+The identifier will be unique for this calculation and can be recall later in any post-processing steps.
 If the calculation converges you will obtain an output folder holding the SC solution, a .log file and a .yaml file with a dictionary of parameters used in the calculation.
-You can quickly check the output file by means of "BP-fast_plot.py" as:
+You can quickly check the output file by means of "BP-fast_plotter.py" as:

 	 $ python BP-fast_plot.py -id identifier